 The Importance of Trade Shows for Prosthetics Businesses

-Covvi’s CEO Simon Pollard and CTO Ted Varley are traveling to Las Vegas next week to attend the Hanger Education Fair, and will mark Covvi’s first adventure into the big wide world since our hand started to take real shape.
-As part of this, they will be presenting our prototype to the Hanger upper-limb specialist and other leading clinicians in the prosthetics field – a pivotal moment for Covvi’s future!
+COVVI’s CEO Simon Pollard travelled to Las Vegas next week to attend the Hanger Education Fair, and will mark COVVI’s first adventure into the big wide world since our hand started to take real shape.
+As part of this, he will be presenting our prototype to the Hanger upper-limb specialist and other leading clinicians in the prosthetics field – a pivotal moment for COVVI’s future!

 So, although we won’t be exhibiting at Hanger this year, trade shows aren’t just there for putting up stalls and handing out leaflets (and it’s certainly not just about the complimentary promotional plunder) but are real opportunities to learn new things as a business and generate conversations with like-minded peers within the wider industry.
 In fact, as per protocol in the American healthcare system for prosthetists, clinicians have to attend a number of trade shows and education fairs in order to retain their right to practice!
 This is because the workshops and lectures on offer teach about best practice, and the use of new and developing technologies available, and therefore a fundamental component in the prosthetist’s toolkit.